teuben/nemo/text/plotting25.md

 * write a matplotlib based yapp, so we can use dynamic pan/zoom/save
 * fix plplot?   https://github.com/teuben/nemo/issues/21

+Guiding principles:

+* do one thing, and do it well
+* low entry barrier, one or two command line arguments get you going

 ## tabplot

 The most common plotting program in NEMO is **tabplot**, but cannot easily combine data from different tables.
+However, it can plot multiple columns, paired up as well.
 It also has a large number (>30) of keywords, which makes it hard to use, and prone to bugs.

 To overcome the single table approach, the NEMO *getparam* command line user interface would need to be abandoned (short of rewriting it).
-The standard *parsargs* module in python - with a minor hack - will allow parsing the commandline in sections.
+The standard *parseargs* module in python - with a minor hack - will allow parsing the commandline in sections identified with the input table

 Below is that new approach to tabplot, currently being implemented in **tabplot3.py** and (soon) available for testing.

-The originting issue is written up here:  https://github.com/teuben/nemo/issues/87
+The originating issue is written up here:  https://github.com/teuben/nemo/issues/87

 ```